SanRaph/djangoecommerce/README.md

 ![Pikinhop erd](/static/images/pikinhoperddiagram.jpg "Pikinhop erd diagram")

 #### Overview
-<p>The diagram above represents PikinHob children ecommerce model for cohort 4 Django project.</p>
+<p>The diagram above represents [PikinHop](https://sanraph.pythonanywhere.com/) children ecommerce model for cohort 4 Django project.</p>
 <p>We will be working within our apps model.py located in the store app.
 Here we created 5 models, not including the build in Django User model.</p>
 <p> 1.
 User – Built in is this _Django User_ model.
 An instance of this model will be created for each customer that registers with our website.